directus/directus/docs/guides/real-time/chat/javascript.md

 - `authentication` authenticates a user with the login and password.
 - `realtime` establishes a WebSocket connectivity.

-## Establish and Authenticate WebSocket Client
+## Establish and Authenticate a WebSocket Client

 Create and authenticate the WebSocket client